-I was a founding member of the CMPS Institute.
-After the mortgage meltdown, I felt it was important to differentiate myself from the many unscrupulous lenders in the mortgage industry.
+I was a founding member of the CMPS Institute in 2005 because I felt it was important to differentiate myself from the many unscrupulous lenders in the mortgage industry at the time.
 The CMPS designation was a rigorous, peer-developed and reviewed set of standards, and I maintained my CMPS certification for many years.
-But the company I worked for was absorbed by a large, national mortgage bank, and my new employer did not allow their loan officers to carry any certifications, and for this reason I was forced to let my certification lapse.
+But after the mortgage meltdown, the local company I worked for, Integrated Mortgage Strategies, was absorbed in 2009 by a national correspondent lender, Guaranteed Rate – and Guaranteed Rate did not allow their loan officers to carry any certifications, and for this reason I was forced to let my certification lapse.

 Since 2010, regulators have been required to check the credit report, take finger prints, and complete a criminal background check for all prospective loan officers.
 New loan officers must also pass a rigorous national licensing exam, and this process has weeded out the riff-raff, and helped the mortgage industry regain credibility.
-I hope that the Consumer Financial Protection Bureau does NOT ease regulations on the mortgage industry – although we have heard hints of this.
+I hope that the Consumer Financial Protection Bureau does NOT ease regulations on the mortgage industry – although we have heard hints of this as a possibility under the Trump administration.

 Now it is 2018, and I have worked with thousands of clients and earned a solid reputation in the local real estate community.
 Every day, I demonstrate a willingness to go beyond the cookie-cutter approach of banks and brokers who are simply interested in just getting the job done – but aren’t particularly interested in stopping to interview a client about how their life situation and financial goals may have an influence on the kind of mortgage they get.